Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_critical_forecast_link_replenish/tests/TEST_INSTRUCTIONS.rst

 - Under Reporting menu open the Critical Forecast
 - Check if the product shows up with a critical date today

-Add replenish delay:

-- Open the product "Tischplatte"
-- Add produce delay of 7 days
-- Under Operations menu click "Calculate Critical Forecast"
-- Under Reporting menu open the Critical Forecast
-- Check if the product shows up with a actjion date minus 7 days

 Update manufacturing:

-- Open "WH/MO/00002" and set date + 7 days
+- Open "WH/MO/00002" and set the planned date to + 7 days
 - Under Operations menu click "Calculate Critical Forecast"
 - Under Reporting menu open the Critical Forecast
 - Check if product "Tischbein" is shown with today + 7 days